ChanTingHui/wssqrctf/misc/Jail Break/README.md

 print dict.__class__.__bases__.__subclasses__()
 ```
 </br>
-The execution provided an output of numerous types in an array and most importantly, it provided '<type 'file'>'.
+The execution provided an output of numerous types in an array and most importantly, it provided <type 'file'>.
 Hence, with that we can try print the flag by using the read function.

 ```python
 print ().__class__.__bases__.__subclasses__()[40]('flag.txt', 'r').read()